WHAT IS MOTION-SPECIFIC RELEASE?

 When we bring together the creative nature of art with the systematic methodology of science, we develop a formula for solving complex problems that could not be addressed by using a singular perspective.
 Creativity brings forward new solutions, while logical methodology brings an objective eye to new solutions.

 Most clinicians are incredibly creative people.
 When that creativity is allowed to foster, remarkable results can be achieved.
 The problem I have seen is that many technique courses inhibit that creativity; in contrast, we encourage creativity.
 Techniques often speak in absolute terms, as if they are presenting the ultimate way to address a problem, MSR does not take this perspective.
 The reality is that all treatment hypotheses are tentative, and there may be a better solution.
 No one methodology holds the ultimate solution, and we should all be open to new ideas, and new methods to solve our clinical problems.

-The greatest compliment any of our students could give us is to use their creatively to modify or invent a new procedures that is even more effective than what we provided!
+The greatest compliment any of our students could give us is to use their creativity to modify or invent new procedures that are even more effective than what we provided!